RESEARCH

 How does PMI conduct its scientific assessments?

-At each step of the scientific assessment approach, scientific rigor is applied to generate data that may support a claim that smoke-free products reduce exposure to harmful and potentially harmful constituents and present less risk of harm than continued smoking.
-A risk-based Quality Management System has been conceived for smoke-free products to coordinate and guide activities with the aim of ensuring quality and integrity of the product during its complete lifecycle, from the conception through to commercialization.
+At each step of the scientific assessment approach, scientific rigor is applied during the generation of data that may support a claim that smoke-free products reduce exposure to harmful chemicals and present less risk of harm than continued smoking.
+A risk-based Quality Management System (QMS) has been conceived for smoke-free products to coordinate and guide activities with the aim of ensuring quality and integrity of the product during its complete lifecycle, from the conception through to commercialization.

 1. Juran, J. M. (1992).
 Juran on Quality by Design: The New Steps for Planning Quality into Goods and Services.